edking4967/monk-vs-ninjas/README.md

 # README #

 ### What is this repository for? ###
 Monks vs. Ninjas.
 You are a monk.
 You must fight ninjas.
 Only you can restore peace to the world.
 A 2D platformer game in the early stages of development.
-THIS GAME IS SICK

 ### How do I get set up? ###